 …aaaaaaand just when I posted this, I noticed I had forgotten to wear my claddagh in the photos.
 Sorry folks.

 On to the Dangerous Shades!
 I wore OPI Moonraker (HL D13) to the theater when I saw Star Trek Beyond.
 This is the most beautiful blue-gray silver I've ever seen.
-My only issue is that this lacquer is extremely thin, but that might just be my bottle.
-I'm dead serious, it started chipping the morning after I got my mani.
+My only issue is that this lacquer is extremely thin, but maybe I just got a bad bottle.
+I'm dead serious, it started chipping the morning after I got my mani!
 Luckily, I was able to fix it for the photo, but it was disastrous by the time I went to the movie.
 If the polish were thicker, it would definitely be a go-to shade!

 WARNING: Gel manicures can cause skin cancer.
 I really regret even doing it once.
 Stay away from gel, ladies.